 - Describe and explain the use of naming and licensing of IOS images in networking equipment.
 Configure, install and upgrade an IOS image to a piece of networking equipment.

 - Describe enhanced switching technologies such as VLAN Trunking Protocol (VTP), Rapid Spanning Tree Protocol (RSTP) and IEEE 802.1q frame tagging.
 Troubleshoot STP implementation, ether channel, and link aggregation.
 Describe and understand the use of VOIP on the network and configure and manage a VOIP network with the use communication management software.

 - Describe how a router determines path information through advanced router configurations (OSPF).
 Use the command line interface (CLI) to investigate routing tables and troubleshoot network problems.
 Configure advanced classless routing.
 Configure and verify advanced configurations in the routing table and other database tables.
-Understand and configure Juniper equipment through CLI for basic configurations, secondary system configuration, policies, filters, and firewall.
+Understand and configure other vendor equipment through CLI for basic configurations, secondary system configuration, policies, filters, and firewall.

 - Configure, troubleshoot and verify basic EIGRP and apply advanced configuration, verification, and troubleshooting commands with routers implementing EIGRPv4 and EIGRPv6.
 Design an IP addressing scheme and use advanced configuration commands to implement Enhanced Interior Gateway Protocol (EIGRPv4 and EIGRPv6).
 Use router show and debug commands to troubleshoot common errors that occur on small to medium routed networks.